1kh4l/h1_twitter_search_api/README.md

 ```
 $ rails s
 ```
-The API will be hosted in http://localhost:3000 if you run it locally OR the heroku url will be hosted in the description for performing requests.
+The API will be hosted in http://localhost:3000 if you run it locally OR the heroku url will be in the description for performing requests.

 ### Queries examples